Home | Twitter / X | Google Scholar

 About me

 I am a 1st year Ph.D. student in Computer Science at King Abdullah University of Science and Technology (KAUST) starting from Fall 2024.
 I am very fortunate to be advised by Prof. Di Wang in PRADA Lab (Provable Responsible AI and Data Analytics Lab).
 Before that, I received my Master’s degree in Computational Linguistics from the University of Macau, where I was advised by Derek F. Wong.
+Meanwhile, I visited the Tsinghua NLP mentored by Prof. Zhiyuan Liu.

 Featured Research